Classes will begin Tuesday, 21 February 2017

 Course Description: Modern computing systems and services often rely on large numbers of independent interacting components to provide their functions.
 Under certain conditions, the behavior that results from these interactions can be unexpected and surprising.
 Complexity Science is an interdisciplinary field for studying global behaviors resulting from many simple local interactions in an effort to characterize and control them.
 Networks allow us to formalize the structure of interactions.
 They play a central role in the transmission of information, transportation of goods, spread of diseases, diffusion of innovation, formation of opinions and adoption of new technologies.
 Network Science is an interdisciplinary field for studying the interconnectedness of modern life by exploring fundamental properties that govern the structure and dynamic evolution of networks.

-Evaluation: In the second half of the course, each student will present a research paper selected from a reading list.
-Final grade for the course will be based on: presence during lectures and participation in discussions, the research paper presentation and a programming project to be implemented using the PeerSim simulator.
+Evaluation: In the second half of the course, each student will present a research paper selected among topics covered in the course.
+There will also be a final project to be completed individually using the PeerSim simulator or the NetLogo modelling environment.
+Final grade for the course will be based on three factors: (i) presence during lectures and participation in discussions, (ii) the research paper presentation and (iii) the project.

 You must sign up for the "final exam" through the site AlmaEsami.